medusajs/medusa/docs/content/add-plugins/klarna.md

 ### Medusa Components

-It is assumed that you already have a Medusa server installed and set up.
-If not, you can follow the [quickstart guide](../quickstart/quick-start.mdx).
+It is assumed that you already have a Medusa backend installed and set up.
+If not, you can follow the [quickstart guide](../core/backend/install.mdx).

 In addition, you’ll need to use the [Medusa Admin](../admin/quickstart.mdx) to enable the payment provider in later steps.
 You can alternatively use the [REST APIs](/api/admin/#tag/Region/operation/PostRegionsRegionPaymentProviders).